TritonDataCenter/sdc-cloudapi/docs/index.md

 Your machine will initially be not available for login (SmartDataCenter must provision and boot it); you can poll [GetMachine](#GetMachine) for status.
 When the `state` field is equal to `running`, you can log in.
-If the machine is of type `smartmachine`, you can use any of the SSH keys managed under the [keys section](#keys) of CloudAPI to login as any POSIX user on the OS.
+If the machine is a brand other than `kvm`, you can usually use any of the SSH keys managed under the [keys section](#keys) of CloudAPI to login as any POSIX user on the OS.
 You can add/remove keys over time, and the machine will automatically work with that set.

-If the the machine is a `virtualmachine`, and of a UNIX-derived OS (e.g. Linux), you *must* have keys uploaded before provisioning; that entire set of keys will be written out to `/root/.ssh/authorized_keys`, and you can SSH in using one of those.
+If the the machine has a brand `kvm`, and of a UNIX-derived OS (e.g. Linux), you *must* have keys uploaded before provisioning; that entire set of keys will be written out to `/root/.ssh/authorized_keys`, and you can SSH in using one of those.
 Changing the keys over time under your account will not affect a